 - Although not on Kuzuki´s level, Taiga is a 5th Dan in Kendo (who could´ve gotten alot further if her little strap on her shinai didn´t ban her from most tournaments) and a swordsman on level with Shiki Ryougi.

-- In the opening of Tsukihime, Shiki gets visited by Aoko, and by the end of their little sessions, calls her Sensei from then on.
-Cue Melty Blood, where Aoko is Kung-Fu Wizard specializing in Frickin' Laser Beams.
+- In the opening of Tsukihime, Shiki gets visited by Aoko Aozaki, and by the end of their little sessions, calls her Sensei from then on.
+Cue Melty Blood, where Aoko is a Kung-Fu Wizard specializing in Frickin' Laser Beams.

 - Similarly, most of the teachers at Whateley Academy in the Whateley Universe, since many of them are retired superheroes.
 Even more frightening, some of them are retired supervillains.